i-e-b/node-tree-surgeon/README.md

 #### Manipulation

 - [ ] Normalise -- removes any relationships or nodes that are not reachable from the root, but keeps node and relation indexes consistent.

+      `relational.normalise()`
-- [x] Prune -- remove subtrees by relationship kind.
+- [x] prune -- remove subtrees by relationship kind.
 Kind can be a string, or a `where` predicate on the relationship (an object with exact value matches)

+      `relational.prune(kind)`
+      - `kind` property name or relation match to remove.
     - [x] pruneAfter -- remove subtrees by relationship kind, but keep the immediate children.
 Kind can be a string, or a `where` predicate

+          `relational.pruneAfter(kind)`
+          - `kind` property name or relation match.
+The children of matches will be removed
     - [x] pruneAllBut -- remove subtrees that **don't** match a set of kinds.
 Supports only array of string kinds.

+          `relational.pruneAllBut(kind)`
+          - `kind` property name or relation match.
+All non-matching relations will be removed
-- [x] Chop -- remove subtrees by data predicate
+- [x] chop -- remove subtrees by data predicate

+      `relational.chop(filterFunc)`
+      - `filterFunc` function of `(node, id)`.
+If this returns a truthy value, node will be removed, else node will be kept

     - [x] chopAfter -- remove subtrees by data predicate, but keep the matched children

+          `relational.chopAfter(filterFunc)`
+          - `filterFunc` function of `(node, id)`.
+If this returns a truthy value, all children of the matched node will be removed

     - [x] chopByKind -- remove subtrees of a specified 'kind' by data predicate.
 Kind can be a string, or a `where` predicate

+          `relational.chopByKind(kind, filterFunc)`
+          - `kind` property name or relation match.
+Matched nodes will be included in the filter
+          - `filterFunc` function of `(node, id)`.
+If this returns a truthy value, node will be removed, else node will be kept
     - [x] chopChildless -- remove nodes which have no children (ie. leaves) by data predicate

+          `relational.chopChildless(filterFunc)`
+          - `filterFunc` function of `(node, id)`.
+All leaf nodes will be passed to this function.
+If this returns a truthy value, node will be removed.
     - [x] chopNodesByIds -- remove nodes and their subtrees by their IDs

+          `relational.chopNodesByIds(ids)`
+          - `ids` an array of node ids.
+All these nodes and their subtrees will be removed.
 - MergeUp -- remove a relationship and one node by merging data from child to parent.
 Subtree remains
     - [x] mergeUpByKind -- select merge targets by relationship kind.
 Kind can be a string or a `where` predicate
     - [x] mergeUpByNode -- select merge targets by applying a predicate to nodes